pydemo/prep-logs/README.md

-PQ_DISTRIBUTE|explicitly forces a partial partition-wise join UNIQUE key|index does not contain ROWIDs in leaf blocks NULLs in B-tree indexes| Single column indexes never store NULLs.
+PQ_DISTRIBUTE|explicitly forces a partial partition-wise join UNIQUE key|index does not contain ROWIDs in leaf blocks NULLs in B-tree indexes| Single column indexes never store NULLs. ndex Skip Scan|The number of distinct values in the leading columns of the index determines the number of logical subindexes Bitmap index|The database stores a bitmap index in a B-tree structure with corresponding rowid range and bitmap.